open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 After this, you will then research the possible solutions or ideas on how to address the issue and write a comment with this information, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).
 Someone else will hopefully provide input (as Dogi did here) and then you can move ahead with making the proposed changes.

 Every time you start to work on an issue you need to create a branch to keep your work on various issues separate from each other.
 Before you create your branch, sync your repo following the process in the [previous step](http://open-learning-exchange.github.io/#!pages/gitandrepositories.md).
-Then use  `git checkout -b name_of_your_new_branch` to create and switch to a new branch.
+Then use  `git checkout -b name_of_your_new_branch --track origin/name_of_your_new_branch` to create and switch to a new branch.

+If the above command gives you an error, try this as an alternative:
+>git checkout -b new-branch
+initial commit
+git push -u origin new-branch

 Now you can go and make the proposed changes to your local files.